cau-se/theodolite/analysis/README.md

 * [demand-metric.ipynb](demand-metric.ipynb): Create CSV files describing scalability according to the Theodolite `demand` metric.
 * [demand-metric-plot.ipynb](demand-metric-plot.ipynb): Create plots based on such CSV files of the `demand` metric.
+* [capacity-metric-plot.ipynb](capacity-metric-plot.ipynb): Create plots based on such CSV files of the `capacity` metric.

 For legacy reasons, we also provide the following notebooks, which, however, are not documented: